magnussimonsen/highschool_slides/slides/core.typ

       state-current-subslide.update(subslide-index)

       // 1.
 Calculate Layout
-      let header-size = state-header-font-size.get()
+      // We manually measure the header to determine the top margin so that content doesn't overlap. let header-size = state-header-font-size.get()
       let has-title = title != none
       let header-em-height = if has-title { layout-header-height-title } else { layout-header-height-no-title }